Optimizing Images for Websites

 For right image optimization, you need to find a balance between the image format, compression size and image dimensions.

-Most photo editing tools have an inbuilt image compression feature which you can use to compress images.
+Most photo editing tools have an inbuilt image compression feature that you can use to compress images.
 There are also online tools that you can use to compress images manually.

-This is a 500 x 280 pixels thumbnail of the original picture which has the dimension of 6,240 x 4,160 pixels and a file size of 4,473,642 KB (4.4 MB).
+This is a 500 x 280 pixels thumbnail of the original picture which has a dimension of 6,240 x 4,160 pixels and file size of 4,473,642 KB (4.4 MB).
 Click on the image to see/download the original image in full size and zoom in for details.

 Images are everything for a photography website and, if optimized correctly, can show up high in Google Images and link back to your own site.